rancher/rancher-docs/versioned_docs/version-2.12/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 The files mentioned below are needed to maintain, troubleshoot and upgrade your cluster:

+- `config.yaml`: The RKE2 and K3s cluster configuration file.
-- `kube_config_rancher-cluster.yml`: The Kubeconfig file for the cluster, this file contains credentials for full access to the cluster.
+- `rke2.yaml` or `k3s.yaml`: The Kubeconfig file for your RKE2 or K3s cluster.
+This file contains credentials for full access to the cluster.
 You can use this file to authenticate with a Rancher-launched Kubernetes cluster if Rancher goes down.

 For more information on connecting to a cluster without the Rancher authentication proxy and other configuration options, refer to the [kubeconfig file](../../how-to-guides/new-user-guides/manage-clusters/access-clusters/use-kubectl-and-kubeconfig.md) documentation.